-Other places in the Indian Silicon Valley (Bangalore) are also popular among aspiring geeks, technocrats, and management enthusiasts, such as four startups on the IIM Bangalore campus, the Ants café-HAL, and the minute Bistro.
-Interestingly, one must pay according to the minutes spent on the premises of the minute Bistro; the actual food is free!
-These places signify the importance of the proverb- that time is money and reiterates that groundbreaking ideas can hop to mind over a cup of coffee irrespective of the surroundings.
+Other places in the Indian Silicon Valley (Bangalore) are popular among aspiring geeks, technocrats, and management enthusiasts, such as four startups on the IIM Bangalore campus, the Ants café-HAL, and the minute Bistro.
+Interestingly, one must pay according to the minutes spent on the premises of the Minute Bistro; the food is free!
+These places signify the importance of the proverb- that time is money and reiterate that groundbreaking ideas can hop to mind over a cup of coffee irrespective of the surroundings.
 No wonder Jeff Bezos started Amazon in his garage!

 Dr. Kalam’s words of wisdom: